fmaste/Haskell/doc/EDSL.md

 We are going to look at different solutions to this problem problem.

-## Phantom types or GADTs
+## Generalised Algebraic Data Types (GADTs)

-See [Generalised Algebraic Data Types (GADTs)](doc/Phantom.md) for the most widely used extensions to data types that is used to tackle some of this problems.
+See [Phantom Types](doc/Phantom.md) for the most widely used extensions to data types that is used to tackle some of this problems.

 ## A Generic Abstract Syntax Model for Embedded Languages